-The Subject site is located on the south side of E Oglethorpe Boulevard.
-The Subject site is currently improved with three structures of a vacant car dealership that are proposed for demolition.
-Directly north of the Subject site, across E Oglethorpe Boulevard, land uses consist of a recently constructed Family Dollar store that exhibits good condition, as well as a hotel and industrial uses that are in average condition.
-Adjacent east of the Subject site is an Enterprise Rent-A-Car in good condition.
-Directly south of the Subject is wooded land.
-Adjacent west of the Subject is a recently constructed Dollar General store that exhibits good condition.
-Based on our inspection of the neighborhood, retail appeared to be 90 percent occupied.
-The Subject site is considered "Car-Dependent" by Walkscore with a rating of 39 out of 100.
-The Subject site is considered a desirable building site for rental housing.
+The Subject is located at 525 Don Cutler Sr Drive.
+Adjacent to the north, south, and west of the Subject is vacant land.
+Directly east, across Don Cutler Sr Drive, are single family homes in average condition.
+Southeast of the Subject, across Don Cutler Sr Drive, are industrial uses, which exhibit average condition.
+Based on our inspection of the neighborhood, retail appeared to be 90 percent occupied and are in average condition.
+The Subject site is considered "Car Dependent" by Walkscore with a rating of 13 out of 100.
+The Subject is considered a desirable building site for rental housing.
 The Subject site is located in a mixed-use neighborhood.
-The uses surrounding the Subject are in average to good condition and the site has good proximity to locational amenities, most of which are within one mile of the Subject site.
+The uses surrounding the Subject are in average condition and the site has close proximity to locational amenities, most of which are within two miles of the Subject site.